scala/docs.scala-lang/scala3/getting-started.md

    When prompted to do so, select _Import build_.

 >[Metals](https://scalameta.org/metals) is a “Scala language server” that provides support for writing Scala code in VS Code and other editors like [Atom, Sublime Text, and more](https://scalameta.org/metals/docs/editors/overview.html), using the Language Server Protocol.
+>
+> Under the hood, Metals communicates with the build tool by using
-(For details on how Metals works, see, [“Write Scala in VS Code, Vim, Emacs, Atom and Sublime Text with Metals”](https://www.scala-lang.org/2019/04/16/metals.html).)
+> the [Build Server Protocol (BSP)](https://build-server-protocol.github.io/).
+For details on how Metals works, see, [“Write Scala in VS Code, Vim, Emacs, Atom and Sublime Text with Metals”](https://www.scala-lang.org/2019/04/16/metals.html).

 ### View the source code